Siftah/get_iplayer/swfurl.md

 ## When SWF Verification Attacks

-**2013-06-23: Update to get_iplayer 2.83, which has a working value for SWF player URL.
+**2013-06-23: You should update to [[get_iplayer 2.83|release283]], which has a working value for the SWF player URL.
 If you previously applied the workaround described here, see the "Reverting Your Changes" section below for instructions on how to remove the workaround.**

 BBC Flash media servers use SWF verification, which means they verify that you are accessing media streams with an approved SWF (Flash player) file. get_iplayer contains such a SWF player URL, which it passes to rtmpdump to use in the verification process.
 Very occasionally, BBC servers will stop accepting the SWF player URL used by get_iplayer and you will be unable to download programmes.
 This usually manifests as a series of rtmpdump errors in the get_iplayer output log similar to: